mktwohy/TeachingProgrammingBasics/src/Misc/KotlinCheatSheet.md

 ---

 # Functions
-- Functions allow you to reuse code and break up your program into smaller chunks
+- Functions allow you to reuse code Misc.and break up your program into smaller chunks
 - functions can (but do not _need_ to) have:
     - 1 or more inputs (parameters)
     - 1 output (return value)